 Acetaldehyde acts as a colorant and stabilizer in wine.
 It is considered a “probably human carcinogen (group B2)” by the U.S. Environmental Protection Agency (EPA).

 Some studies have linked their presence in alcoholic beverages to digestive, liver, and Breast Cancer.
 A 2018 Israeli study also connected ongoing exposure to the shortening of telomeres and premature aging.

 Dimethyl Dicarbonate (DMDC)

-DMDC is used as a sterilizer, stabilizer and yeast-growth inhibitor.
+DMDC is used as a sterilizer, stabilizer, and yeast-growth inhibitor.
 Its safety in many food and beverage products remains up for worldwide debate.
 DMDC is a recognized poison when it is in its natural state.
 Note: the commercial food industry uses DMDC in many juices and iced teas as well as Gatorade.

 Manufacturers use additional sulfites to prevent spoilage in wine.
 The presence of sulfites in wine is the main reason why many individuals cannot drink it.
-Symptoms include headaches, rashes, gastro-intestinal issues and respiratory reactions.
+Symptoms include headaches, rashes, gastrointestinal issues, and respiratory reactions.
 A report by the University of Florida found that individuals with asthma have a greater intolerance for sulfites, suggesting a possible link between sulfite sensitivity and autoimmune reactions in general.

 Wine producers add sugar to their batches to up the alcohol content.
 Wine industry experts say that this sugar is harmless since it is consumed by the yeast once the wine begins to ferment.
-However, a regular glass of red wine contains enough simple carbohydrate load to effect blood sugar in diabetics for 24 hours, according to the American Diabetes Association.
+However, a regular glass of red wine contains enough simple carbohydrate load to affect blood sugar in diabetics for 24 hours, according to the American Diabetes Association.
 Of course, you also know that sugar is a cancer tumor’s main source of fuel.

 If You Want to Enjoy Guilt-free Wine…This is What I Suggest